 Who is a Co-Signer?

 As mentioned previously in this article, an individual must meet their lender’s Home Loan eligibility criteria if they wish to avail themselves of a loan.
 If a person has a low credit score and if the lender feels the risk involved for them in lending money to the loan applicant is too high, they might ask the loan applicant to add a co-signer.
 A co-signer has no legal rights over the property.
 However, the co-signer is responsible for loan repayment in case of a loan default or if the primary applicant finds themselves unable to repay the loan money.
 Having a co-signer with excellent credit standing can help one avail of a loan at low-interest rates.
-It can also help a person avail of larger sanctions and request a loan tenor that works best for them.
+It can also help a person avail of larger sanctions and request a loan tenure that works best for them.

 Final Words